#1 Workplace to make a Psychopath Successful is the Weird World of Valve

-“Sure,” he responds, “but what does that mean?
-Is that like the Steiner School where they have all their own rules, but they are their version of the rest of the world?”
+Sure, he responds, but what does that mean?
+Is that like the Steiner School where they have all their own rules, but they are the same-same, but different version of the rest of the world?

 Tarbon was referring to the school he sought desperately to get into and then got himself expelled from that same year, age ten.

-“Not really,” I say, “think William Golding’s cautionary text ‘Lord of the Flies,’ or the playground at school with the mean girls who set the rules; and decide who is in or not; often on a daily or even hourly basis according to their whim.”
+Maybe it's more like William Golding’s cautionary text ‘Lord of the Flies,’ or the playground at school with the mean girls who set the rules; deciding who is in or not; often on a daily or even hourly basis according to their whim.

 The Valve Manifesto — Fanaticism, Communism, Dictatorship

 I find the relevant tweets from Gabe and read out Greek Finance Minister Yanis Varoufakis’ political economy analysis of Valve’s management system, calling it the “ultimate system of an alternative spontaneous order.”

 “The current system of corporate governance is bunk.
 Capitalist corporations are on the way to certain extinction.
 Replete with hierarchies that are exceedingly wasteful of human talent and energies, intertwined with toxic finance, co-dependent with political structures that are losing democratic legitimacy fast, a form of post-capitalist, decentralised corporation will, sooner or later, emerge.”